-While there isn’t a baseline number to report on how much authors actually make, it’s important to realize that author salary has a very wide range.
+While there isn’t a baseline number to report on how much authors make, it’s important to realize that author salaries have a very wide range.
 Some authors make millions, and others don’t make a penny.

-With so many factors to consider when calculating an author salary, it’s important to determine how, and why, the publishing world has such a variance in author income levels.
+With so many factors to consider when calculating how much authors make it’s important to determine how, and why, the publishing world has such a variance in author income levels.

-In an effort to make the topic of an author salary less obscure, we will take a closer look at the income of several writers in this report, and will continue updating this list.
-But before we dive into the average author salary, let's take a closer look at what an author salary is and what it encompasses.
+In an effort to make the topic less obscure, we will take a closer look at the income of several writers in this report, and will continue updating this list.
+But before we dive into the average that authors are paid, let's take a closer look at what a salary for authors is and what it encompasses.

-Because authors are usually self-employed and organize their work by book project, an author salary can vary substantially from year-to-year.
+Because authors are usually self-employed and organize their work by book project, how much authors make can vary substantially from year to year.

 This applies to both self-published and traditionally published authors.
 A self-published author might have more freedom in developing their completion timelines, but this also means that they are responsible for keeping themselves accountable to their creative and financial goals.

-An author salary is the total earnings in any given year, while book earnings are only one component of an overall author salary.
+A salary is the total earnings in any given year, while book earnings are only one component of how much authors make overall.